Arlington, Massachusetts: Regent Theatre

 The Regent Theatre is a historic theater in downtown Arlington.
 It was built in 1916 for vaudeville acts and is still used for live performances as well as films.
 It was remodeled in 1926.
 The theatre, located at 7 Medford Street, has 500 seats.
 It hosts the Arlington International Film Festival.
+In 2024, the theater was sold to Harvard University computer science professor David J. Malan.